Frequently asked questions

 What is the Senior Class Fund?

-The Senior Class Fund is a tribute from the Class of 2014—a gift from seniors to Vanderbilt.
-And it's a very personal gift, because you can direct your support to any school, program or organization that has mattered to you during your time at Vanderbilt.
+The Senior Class Fund is a tribute from the Class of 2017—a gift from seniors to Vanderbilt.
+And it’s a very personal gift, because you can direct your support to any school, program or organization that mattered to you during your time at Vanderbilt.

 Why should I give?

 Your Vanderbilt tuition only pays for about 70 percent of the cost of an undergraduate education.
-Gifts made by alumni, parents and friends help make up the difference.
-The gifts we make as seniors this year—and as alumni in the years to come—help make it possible for future students to enjoy the great Vanderbilt experiences we've had.
+The remaining amount comes from gifts made by alumni, parents and friends.
+The gifts we make as seniors this year—and as alumni in the years to come—help make it possible for future students to enjoy the great Vanderbilt experiences we’ve had.

 What if I can only give a little?

-That's OK.
-Every gift counts.
-It's your participation that matters most.
+That’s okay.
+Every gift counts—it’s your participation that matters most.
 Collectively, lots of smaller gifts add up to make a big impact.
-In 2012, gifts of $100 or less to any area of Vanderbilt totaled $1.8 million.
+Last year, gifts of $100 or less to any area of Vanderbilt totaled $2.3 million.
+That’s enough to provide four years of tuition to 13 students!

 How much should I give?